 My father teaching history just fueled my desire to collect historical

 Texas.
 I then started collecting cotton gin postcards.
 Almost

 had at least one cotton gin and many had several.
 Before and after

 the Civil War many Southerners migrated to Texas.

 The families were so big that most farms were self-sufficient.
-Many cotton farmers
+Many

-well in some regions.
+didn't grow very well in some regions.

 years ago I caught the bridge craze.
 The story of the old Texas

 bridges is similar to the fate of the gins.
 Almost all of them

 are gone now and it's a history that some of us want to save.
 I

 it would stuck away and only seen by a few.Ē